 Future investments will include: Flex 6300 and SPE 1K

-Below is a picture of me and my son, Max, who is now three years old (pictured below from almost a eighteen months ago).
+Below is a picture of me and my son, Max, who is now three and a half years old (pictured below from almost a eighteen months ago).
 He is super bright and already speaks Spanish and English fluently.
 We have started Max on French and Mandarin Chinese now as it appears he has a talent like his mother for languages.

 Below is a picture of some of my favorite QSL cards (6m QSLs).